 - 30. As part of the Housing Stock Options Appraisal (approved by Council in April 2005) we prepared a financial forecast up to 2010.
-It was based on financial trends and Government policy (including rent restructuring) and showed that, on the basis of delivering a minimum programme of repairs and improvements, it would be possible to deliver the Decent Homes Standard by 2010.
+It was based on financial trends and government policy (including rent restructuring) and showed that, on the basis of delivering a minimum programme of repairs and improvements, it would be possible to deliver the Decent Homes Standard by 2010.
 This has now been achieved. - 31.
 As stated before, considerable uncertainty remains around HRA funding after 2011/12 as we await details of proposed reforms.
 No meaningful forecasts can be produced beyond this point.
-The Cabinet, at its meeting held on 9th February, 2011, therefore agreed to the submission of a report comprising a revised Medium Term Financial Strategy, when this information is available. - 32.
-In addition to determining the charges to be levied, as set out in paragraphs 3 to 16 (inclusive) above, and to the submission of the information referred to in paragraphs 17 and 31, on consideration of the information contained in paragraphs 17 to 31 (inclusive) above, the Cabinet resolved to recommend the Council as set out in paragraph 36 below.
+It is therefore proposed that a revised Medium Term Financial Strategy be included in a report to Cabinet, when this information is available.